 Application

-Save as is provided in Articles X and X-B, the provisions of this Article shall exclusively govern the retrenchment of members of the bargaining unit at each University, any other provision of this Agreement to the contrary notwithstanding.
+Except as is provided in Articles X and X-B, the provisions of this Article shall exclusively govern the retrenchment of members of the bargaining unit at each University, any other provision of this Agreement to the contrary notwithstanding.

 Except as is otherwise provided in Section J of this Article X-A, the provisions of this Article X-A shall be of no application to any person holding a part-time appointment to a position in the bargaining unit.